Unaffordable lending

 Where there’s still an outstanding balance

-- deduct any payments already made;
+- deduct any payments already made.

 - if this means you paid too much, then the extra should be refunded to you adding 8% simple interest.

-Case study
+Case studies

 A borrower tells us she was provided with a loan she couldn't afford

-Consumer credit
+Consumer Credit

-Detailed information for businesses
+Information for financial businesses